crystallabs/tput.cr/README.md

 library that implements all the needed functions itself and provides a much nicer API.

+Why no ncurses?
+Ncurses is an implementation sort-of specific to C. When not working in C, many of the ncurses methods make no sense.
+Also in general, the ncurses API is arcane.

 ## Installation

 1. Add the dependency to your `shard.yml`: